alem-platform/foundation/markov-chain/README.md

 **Data Structure**

 Let's consider our program's requirements.
 We're aiming to handle a book's worth of text - say, 100,000 words or more.
-Our output should be substantial, perhaps thousands of words, and we want results in seconds, not minutes.
+Our output should be perhaps hundreds or thousands of words, and we want results in seconds, not minutes.
 With this scale, we can't afford inefficient algorithms.

 The Markov process demands we digest all input before producing output.
 This means we need a clever way to store and access our data.
 We're looking for a structure that can represent a prefix and its suffixes efficiently.
 It should allow quick lookups, handle prefixes of any length, and accommodate a growing list of suffixes.